syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Format

-Format is the process of customizing the particular column data with specified jquery recognized globalize formats, such as currency, numeric, decimal, percentage or dates.
-To specify the globalize format, by using Format property of [Columns](http://help.syncfusion.com/aspnetmvc/grid/columns "Columns").
+`Format` is the process of customizing the particular column data with specified jquery recognized globalize formats, such as currency, numeric, decimal, percentage or dates.
+To specify the globalize format, by using Format property of `Columns`.

-The Format value should be wrapped within "{0:" and "}".
+The `Format` value should be wrapped within "{0:" and "}".
 (For ex: "{0:C3}").
-The [data format](https://github.com/jquery/globalize/tree/v0.1.1#format "data format") strings available for the Date and Number types.
+The [data format](https://github.com/jquery/globalize/tree/v0.1.1#format "data format") strings available for the `Date` and `Number` types.

 The following code example describes the above behavior.